tiero/bcoin/README.md

-# Bcoin
+# Lcoin (Bcoin ported to Litecoin)

-__NOTE__: The latest release of bcoin contains a non-backward compatible change to the rest API.
+__NOTE__: The latest release of lcoin contains a non-backward compatible change to the rest API.
 Please read the [changelog]'s "migrating" section for more details.

 ---

-**Bcoin** is an alternative implementation of the bitcoin protocol, written in node.js.
+**Lcoin** is an alternative implementation of the bitcoin protocol, written in node.js.

-Although still in a beta state, bcoin is well tested and aware of all known consensus rules.
-It is currently used in production as the consensus backend and wallet system for [purse.io][purse].

 ## Uses